-Idaho Smart Growth has worked directly with many Idaho communities of all sizes.
-We have produced plans designed to help create great places to live work and play that are based on local experience, budgets and needs.
+Idaho Smart Growth has worked directly with Idaho communities of all sizes.
+We have produced plans designed to help create great places to live, work and play that are based on local experience, budgets and needs.

 Please see the list below to view some of the work we’ve done.

 Hired by the North End Neighborhood Association in Boise, Idaho Smart Growth hosted community workshops to envision a future for a two-block property for sale.

 Developed with Pocatello Regional Transit and Bannock Transportation Planning Organization, Idaho Smart Growth presented recommendations for the Pocatello Regional Transit Master Plan based on an analysis of existing community and transit service conditions and public and stakeholder outreach.

 Pocatello Regional Transit Master Plan (appendices available upon request)

 Created a visioning plan for Idaho Falls south downtown area, in cooperation with the Greater Idaho Falls Association of REALTORS and the city’s planning department.

 Under contract to the city of Sandpoint, we helped deliver outreach and market analysis for Sandpoint’s plan for purchase and redevelopment of a prime property owned by the University of Idaho.

 Collaborated with the city of Dover on their comprehensive plan update.

 Idaho Smart Growth partnered with McKibben & Cooper Architects to complete a placemaking project in the growing Barber Valley area east of downtown Boise.
 The project’s goal was to bring residents, property owners and business people together to envision opportunities for making better places within the valley.